snowyu/amforth/trunk/doc/source/faq.rst

 There are 2 documentation files: a :ref:`User Guide` written by Karl Lunt and a more :ref:`Technical Guide`.

+A lot of information is in the cookbook.
+There you can find many small recipes on a specific topic.
+Most of them can be combined.

 More can be found in the
 `Maillinglist archive <http://sourceforge.net/mailarchive/forum.php?forum_name=amforth-devel>`_